FormulaMonks/thicket/packages/thicket-pubications/16-apps-you-might-find-in-a-decentralised-app-store-by-mid-2018.md

 Rather than receiving points and having to compute the new state of the leaderboard every time an event takes place, users can trade ranking spots (similar to trading cryptocurrencies).
 Imagine this ranking structure in a way that a user “owns” the Nth ranking spot and whenever an event occurs the spot is exchanged.
 A gaming layer could be implemented easily without having to implement software to maintain the data.
 There is one piece of the puzzle that hasn't been solved before this type of Dapp can surface: a sustainable and efficient distributed consensus process.
 Without that, it is not possible to differentiate valid transactions for events from ill-intenioned ones.

     With this any developer can implement a decentralised leaderboard layer into their software and their users would be the ones holding the data.
-There would be no need for backend software.
+There would be no need for Backend software.
 Every node connected to the network could fetch the leaderboard and see the user rankings.
 By defining events the users will trade spots.
 E.g. _a race around the world_.
 The player that wins gets the top most rank out of both players, the other gets the lowermost rank.
 Every user can access the leaderboard and see the person ranking in the first spot, if they want to become the leader, they'll have to challenge the current user (using the Dapps specific events).